 After one of your loved ones passes away, their estate will likely go through a court-managed process called probate.
-At The Law Office of Marjorie J. Brown, PC in Concord, North Carolina, we can help you manage the steps associated with the probate process.
+At Elder Law & Estate Planning Solutions of the Piedmont in Concord, North Carolina, we can help you manage the steps associated with the probate process.
 For example, we can assist you with filing a petition with the correct probate court, providing notice to heirs noted in the will, and notifying any creditors.
 Although one of our main goals is to ensure that the probate process goes smoothly, how long it takes depends on the size of the estate, whether or not a will exists, and the local laws in your area.

 It is important to keep in mind that some assets are not subject to the probate process.
 For example, retirement and life insurance accounts that already have designated beneficiaries listed and property contained in a living trust do not go through probate after the creator of the will passes away.